Sam Wainwright, Mechanical Engineer

 What was your internship at Aurecon like?

-The Energy and Industrial team provides engineering designs and advice for major energy suppliers and industrial factories across Australasia.
+The Energy and Industrial team in New Zealand provides engineering designs and advice for major energy suppliers and industrial factories across Australasia.
 Most of the team focus on energy storage, transportation, and renewable production.
 The remainder assists in designing and optimising the processes for a range of products – predominantly in the dairy industry.

 As an intern, I primarily assisted in energy storage and transportation.
 My day-to-day work allowed me to be involved in project management and technical tasks.
 Initially, I only assisted in reviewing and updating the financial analysis of project assets as a result of the changes we made in the design.